West Virginia Coal Mining Accident Attorneys

 West Virginia’s coal mining industry supports the nation’s economy and energy production, while providing well-paying, secure jobs to our residents.
 However, coal-mining jobs are some of the most dangerous.
 Catastrophic accidents and severe illnesses are common in the industry.

-Calwell Luce diTrapano PLLC, LC was established the year before the landmark legislation of the Federal Mine Safety and Health Act of 1977 (Mine Act) took effect.
-Our Charleston lawyers help you recover compensation for occupational diseases you contracted or injuries you suffered as a result of your mining job.
+Calwell Luce diTrapano PLLC was established the year before the landmark legislation of the Federal Mine Safety and Health Act of 1977 (Mine Act) took effect.
+Our West Virginia coal mining accident lawyers help you recover compensation for occupational diseases you contracted or injuries you suffered as a result of your mining job.

 You face harrowing conditions each time you enter the mine.
 The corporations who profit from your work owe it to you to implement basic safety measures that protect you from potentially devastating mining accidents, such as: